csr632/test-vite/README.md

 For a more smooth workflow for bigger project.
 Checkout [this demo project](https://github.com/csr632/test-vite/tree/lib-monorepo), which use [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) to:

 - Put demos close to their related components source code.
-- Use fileSystem-based routing, so that you don't need to warry about routing setup of the demos.
+- Use filesystem-based routing, so that you don't need to warry about routing setup of the demos.

 # How to use